EldaPiedade/Applied-Linear-Regression-Web-Scrapping/README.md

 # FINAL_PROJEC_STATS_4310

+To see the workbook for the Applied Linear Regression project go to : https://github.com/EldaPiedade/FINAL_PROJECT_STATS_4310/blob/master/AP_Project_Group1.pdf
 The Data On this  Repository was gathered at https://texas.hometownlocator.com/tx/houston/ for use at Scholars Academy TTC Program by Elda Piedade.

 # Abstract